California Charter Academy: American Public Agency Authority

-In December 2001, the CCA charters contracted with the American Public Agency Authority, a joint powers authority implemented under the guidance of Mr. C. Steven Cox.
+In December 2001, the CCA charters contracted with the American Public Agency Authority, a joint powers authority implemented under the guidance of C. Steven Cox.
 The agency sought to "pool" resources of the charters to develop a self-insurance plan.
 The APAA offered a liability package, workers' compensation, and health care.
 Similar to other entities affiliated with CCA's management company, EASC, board members consisted of individuals involved with CCA schools.
 In addition to CCA, 12 other charter schools applied for either workers compensation or liability insurance.

-Sources of Funding
+Sources of funding

-The MGT / CDE audit alleged that APAA charged inflated rates for their insurance coverage and that APAA financed the same insurance policies twice, for which the premiums totaled $517,000 to insurance carriers.
+The MGT/CDE audit alleged that APAA charged inflated rates for their insurance coverage and that APAA financed the same insurance policies twice, for which the premiums totaled $517,000 to insurance carriers.
 Similar to earlier payments received by the private management corporation, funds paid by CCA to EASC for services rendered were disbursed to APAA bank accounts.

-APAA Contracts
+APAA contracts

-In 2004, Mr. Cox signed a contract between the private corporation EASC and Mr. Honeycutt (CEO of Maniaque) who was to attempt to identify and recruit new members into the APAA.
+In 2004, Cox signed a contract between the private corporation EASC and Honeycutt (CEO of Maniaque) who was to attempt to identify and recruit new members into the APAA.
 Per said contract, Maniaque was to be entitled to 10% of the payments made to APAA from new members recruited by Maniaque.
 Five days following the initiation of the contract, APAA gave an advance in the amount of $195,000 to Maniaque according to the audit.
 In total, Maniaque was alleged to have been delivered a total of $278,000 in advances.
 When APAA closed in August 2004, Maniaque had not had the opportunity to pay any of the reported $278,000 in advances cited in the MGT / CDE audit.
 Maniaque had only managed to recruit one charter school, from which they garnered a meager $700 before the un-timely closure of CCA.